TheUpshot/statement/README.md

 ```
 Note that the `created_time` attribute is a Ruby Time object, as returned by the `twitter` gem.

-To retrieve a list's timeline, pass in the owner (defaults to nil) and list slug:
+To retrieve a list's timeline, pass in the list slug and the owner (defaults to nil):

 ```ruby
 t = Statement::Tweets.new